Patternslib/pat-tiptap/src/documentation.md

 - ``tiptap-caption``: Caption text placed in a ``figcaption`` tag.
 - ``tiptap-confirm``: To save the changes back to the editor.

-You also need to configure ``pat-tiptap`` with the ``image-panel`` option which points to the form element in the overlay. pat-tiptap uses a ``MutationObserver`` to check for changes in the overlay's DOM structure and re-initializes the functionality once the DOM structure changes.
-This way, you can use ``pat-inject``, ``pat-tabs`` or ``pat-stacks`` which changes the overlay content and automatically get the form reinitialized.
+Like in the link panel, pat-tiptap listens also for DOM changes in the image panel.
+This way you can build multi-tabbed panels with different form elements.
 One idea would be to use a list of styled radio buttons with name ``tiptap-src`` and as value the URL of the image.
 This would then serve as a image selection widget.
 For an upload widget you can use a combination of ``pat-upload`` and ``pat-inject`` to upload a image and then return a form with a hidden ``tiptap-src`` input field with the value of the new image URL.
 If the form is then finally submitted via ``tiptap-confirm`` the image is set into the editor.

-This is the related ``pat-tiptap`` config:

-    data-pat-tiptap="
-        image-panel: .image-panel;
-    "

 #### Adding a image context menu